Gee19/vim-gbone/README.md

 I use it for the following:
 - Language agnostic REPL
-- Test runner (appends full buffer path)
+- Test runner
+  - appends full buffer path by default plus some magic for running specific tests based on your cursor location:
+    - current line number for elixir tests
+    - `className::func_name` for python tests

 ## Installation